 NFC is an acronym meaning Near Field Communication, which is a set of protocols that lay directly atop passive RFID standards.
 Therefore, all passive NFC tags are passive RFID transponders that conform to the NFC standard, but not all RFID tags fall under the requirements of the NFC standard.
+Of course this does not apply to NFC active “peer-to-peer” protocols, only NFC passive device standards.

 So why would anyone want to implant one of these transponders under their skin?
 Amal Graafstra, our founder and CEO, explains his reason for implanting transponders and starting biohacking company Dangerous Things in this 2013 TEDx video.